opengeospatial/ogcapi-workshop/workshop/content/docs/compliance-and-certification.md

 Developers can either use the hosted version of TEAM Engine on CITE, or install and integrate it locally into their own pipeline.

-!!! note "OGC API Test Suites"
+!!! note "OGC API test suites"
     We will refer to the available test suites in the context of each standard, during the OGC API Deep Dive.

 ## Reference implementations